Tom-Nagy/what-you-need/TESTING.md

 #### Home

 * Clicking on the callout button brings the user to see all the products available on the website.
-* The contact-us button is functional and redirect the user to the correct page.
+* The contact-us button is functional and redirect the user to the correct page section.
-* The About-us button is functional and redirect the user to the correct location.
+* The About-us button is functional and redirect the user to the correct page section.
-* The Terms and Conditions of Use button is functional and redirect the user to the correct location.
+* The Terms and Conditions of Use button is functional and redirect the user to the correct page.

 [**:back:** *Table of Content*](#Table-of-Content)